weezel/top500passwords/README.md

 ## Compare against TOP 500 passwords
-This is a small Python hack up to generate message digest from the passwords found from the TOP 500 passwords at
+This is a small Python hack up to generate message digests from the passwords found from the TOP 500 passwords at
 [whatsmypass.com] (http://www.whatsmypass.com/the-top-500-worst-passwords-of-all-time).